 2. Stay Hydrated.

 Your body needs about eight, 8-ounce glasses of water every day.
 While the needs vary between men and women and each person is different, it can be difficult to consume this much water when you’re on the go.
-To stave off dehydration, pick up an eco-friendly water bottle.
-It’s an easy and convenient way to keep all body systems supplied with this essential nutrient, and much more affordable than bottled water.
+To stave off dehydration, pick up an eco-friendly water bottle instead of using multiple single-use bottles in a day.

 4. Single Use Bottles are Expensive.

 If you were to purchase the recommended eight, 8-ounce glasses of water a day in the form of disposable water bottles, you’d spend about 1,400 dollars a year.
 If you were to refill an eco-friendly water bottle with tap water, you’d spend about .49 cents per year.
-Want drinking water taste?
 A single tap water filter can replace as many as 300 16.9-ounce bottles for great-tasting water and less waste.
+It’s an easy and convenient way to keep all body systems supplied with this essential nutrient, and much more affordable than buying bottled water.

 5. Is Bottled Water Better?